 If the NEF authorizes the AF request, the NEF may create a QoS monitoring notification correlation identifier for the AF transaction during the creation of the AF resource and may provision it together with the received QoS monitoring parameters to the PCF by invoking the Npcf_PolicyAuthorization service as defined in 3GPP TS 29.514 [7] or, if the "TSC_5G" feature is supported, to the TSCTSF by invoking the Ntsctsf_QoSandTSCAssistance service as defined in 3GPP TS 29.565 [50];

-- when the NEF receives the event notification for the AF transaction as defined in clause 4.2.2 of 3GPP TS 29.508 [26] or clause 4.2.5.14 of 3GPP TS 29.514 [7] or, if the "TSC_5G" feature is supported, clause 5.3.2.5.7 of 3GPP TS 29.565 [50], or when the AF requested direct notification, as defined in clause 5.2.2.3 of 3GPP TS 29.564 [61], the NEF shall include one or more QoS monitoring reports with the delay measurement within the "qosMonReports", the data rate measurements within the "qosMonDatRateReps" and/or the congestion measurements within "qosMonCongReps" attribute.
+- when the NEF receives the event notification for the AF transaction as defined in clause 4.2.2 of 3GPP TS 29.508 [26] or clause 4.2.5.14 of 3GPP TS 29.514 [7] or, if the "TSC_5G" feature is supported, clause 5.3.2.5.7 of 3GPP TS 29.565 [50], or when the AF requested direct notification, as defined in clause 5.2.2.3 of 3GPP TS 29.564 [61], the NEF shall include one or more QoS monitoring reports with the delay measurement within the "qosMonReports", the data rate measurements within the "qosMonDatRateReps" and/or the congestion measurements within "qosMonConInfoReps" attribute.
 Within the QosMonitoringReport data structure, the NEF shall include the received monitored QoS information.

 - for packet delay measurements, within "qosMonReports":